Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-An-Introduction.markdown

 [![Random World Generator](/assets/images/chaotica-introduction/chaotica_JacS8a4kw1.png)](/assets/images/chaotica-introduction/chaotica_JacS8a4kw1.png)

-Since we're on that subject, let me explain that first.
-The button, will generate a new set of random for you to play with.
+Since we're on the subject of generating random worlds, let me explain that first.
+The _New Random Worlds_ button, will generate a new set of random for you to play with.
 The number next to it, conveniently labelled "number," will tell the software how many to give you.
  Every time you hit it, the software will attempt to generate new ones.